cameron-sql/economist_application/README.md

 There are two files:

   1) main_script.py: Contains calls for necessary functions from econ_app_utils, sets seed and script settings.
+Everything can be run from just this file, however I have included commenting and reasoning for the choice of model etc. in the econ_app_utils.py file.

   2) econ_app_utils.py: Contains the functions that actually do the work.